Resistors in Parallel

 GT=G1+G2+G3

-5. If we increase the resistor in that ckt so the total resistance will be decrease
+5. If we increase the resistor in that ckt the total resistance will decrease

-6. As there are different path for the current so if fault is occur in a resistor, so the operation of the other resistor is continue.
+6. As there are different paths for the current if the fault occurs in a resistor, the operation of the other resistor continues.

-7. In that ckt the amount of the total resistance is also less than the amount of small resistor of the ckt.
+7. In that ckt, the amount of the total resistance is also less than the amount of the small resistor of the ckt.

-8. The path of the current flow is equal to parallel path of the ckt.
+8. The path of the current flow is equal to the parallel path of the ckt.

-9. The total power and energies equal to the sum of each path.
+9. The total power and energies are equal to the sum of each path.

 10. These ckt are used commonly.